The environments of the radio galaxy population in SIMBA: Results

 The relationship between richness and radio luminosity is less strong.
-At $\power \la 10^{24} \WHz$ there appears to be no dependence on luminosity in defining the richness of the environment, except for a notable increase in richness at $\power \ga 10^{24} \WHz$ populated only by LERGs.
-This is in agreement with observations that find that only at the highest luminosities is there a relation between the central AGN and the properties of the group or cluster~\citep{Ching2017}.
+At $\power \la 10^{24} \WHz$ the flat slope and large errorbars imply that there is no significant dependence on luminosity in defining the richness of the environment for all galaxy populations, except for a notable increase in richness at $\power \ga 10^{24} \WHz$ populated only by LERGs.
+This is in agreement with observations that find that only at the highest luminosities ($\power\ga10^{24}\WHz$) is there a relation between the central AGN and the properties of the group or cluster~\citep{Ching2017}.

-Similarly there appears to be no strong overall dependence of Eddington fraction on richness in all populations except LERGs.
-For LERGs, there may be an anti-correlation between $\fedd$ and richness where richness decreases with increasing $\fedd$.
-We note for galaxies to have an Eddington fraction, this requires the central SMBH to have a non-zero accretion rate.
-This requirement implies that we are not directly comparing to star forming, quiescent, or normal galaxies, but to active black holes within those populations that lack kinetic jets.
-If we consider the richness as a function of $\fedd$, HERGs and LERGs live in richer environments than normal galaxies with accreting black holes, as well as star forming galaxies with accreting black holes at all $\fedd$.
-Alternatively, from this we note that we do not expect to find accreting black hole in normal or star forming galaxies, in groups or clusters with 3 or more galaxies, additionally indicating that these galaxies typically live in isolated environments or pairs.
+Similarly there is no strong overall dependence of Eddington fraction on richness in all populations.
+This relation is additionally weakened by the large uncertainties which arise due to the large spread in $\power$ and $\fedd$ as seen in Figures~\ref{fig:Pdist}-\ref{fig:global_props}.
+We note that for galaxies to have a non-zero Eddington fraction, the central SMBH is required to have a non-zero accretion rate.
+This requirement implies that we are not directly comparing to star forming, quiescent, or non-radio galaxies, but to active black holes within those populations that lack kinetic jets.
+If we consider the richness as a function of $\fedd$, HERGs and LERGs live in richer environments than non-radio galaxies with accreting black holes, as well as star forming galaxies with accreting black holes at all $\fedd$.
+Alternatively, from this we note that we do not expect to find accreting black holes in non-radio or star forming galaxies in groups or clusters with three or more galaxies, additionally indicating that these galaxies typically live in isolated environments or pairs.